SingleAccretion/Dotnet-Runtime.Dev/README.md

    - `update-jit [-all]`
    - Run `diff-mem.ps1`, `pin.ps1`, `spmi.ps1`, etc.
 6) `-llvmRyuJit`: whether to build and update the Jit associated with the RyuJit-LLVM runtimelab branch.
-7) `-cg2`: whether to update the CG2 custom core root.
-Note this is off by default.
-8) `-pgo`: whether to apply native PGO to the built Jits.
+7) `-pgo`: whether to apply native PGO to the built Jits.
 By default, `Release` Jits are built with PGO off, to make PIN diffs reliable.
-9) `-stats`: the list of "stats" to build the Jits with.
+8) `-stats`: the list of "stats" to build the Jits with.
 See the description of `build-jit-with-stats-defined.ps1`.

 ### "Diff" scripts